apache/kylin/website/_docs30/install/configuration.md

 - `kylin.storage.hbase.hconnection-threads-alive-seconds`: specifies the thread lifetime.
 The default value is 60.
 - `kylin.storage.hbase.replication-scope`: specifies the cluster replication range.
 The default value is 0
 - `kylin.storage.hbase.scan-cache-rows`: specifies the number of scan cache lines.
 The default value is 1024.

-### Secondary Hbase Storage {#secondary-hbase}

-Kylin support secondary hbase storage and made the kylin cluster can query cube data from the old hbase cluster during the cluster migration.

-- `kylin.secondary.storage.url`: specifies the secondary hbase cluster and metadata path.
-Such as *kylin.secondary.storage.url=hostname:kylin_metadata@hbase*.
-- `hbase.zookeeper.quorum`: specifies the zookeeper information where secondary hbase cluster located.
-Such as *hbase.zookeeper.quorum=hostname:11000,zookeeper.znode.parent=/hbase/*, if there are other parameters,  they can be added in the form of <key> = <value>.

-### Job Scheduler Safe Mode {#safe-mode}

-In order to change HBase cluster safely, user can turn on the safe mode for kylin.
-In safe mode, the job have not create htable cannot be scheduled, and the other jobs can run continuous.
-After all running job finished,  user can change the cluster config to the new one,  and rest of job can be scheduled again.

-- `kylin.job.scheduler.safemode`: Whether to turn on safe mode.
-The default value is FALSE.
-- `kylin.job.scheduler.safemode.runnable-projects`: Projects not affected by safe mode.
-Such as *kylin.job.scheduler.safemode.runnable-projects=learn_kylin*.

-### Job Output {#job-output}

-In order to avoid job output content is too large, user could set the max length of output.

-- `kylin.job.execute-output.max-size`: The max length of job output.
-The default value is 10484760.
-- `kylin.engine.spark.output.max-size`: The max length of spark job output.
-The default value is 10484760.